 The Northwest Local School District uses SameGoal as its documentation, management and compliance platform for Special Programs in grades PreK - 12.
-SameGoal is utilized for communicating and collaborating with families regarding evaluation and services for Special Education, Gifted Education, 504 Plans, and English Language Plans.
+SameGoal is utilized for communicating and collaborating with families regarding evaluation and services for Special Education, Gifted Education (Written Education Plans and Written Acceleration Plans), 504 Plans, and English Language Plans.
+Beginning in the 2025-26 school year, SameGoal will also be the platform used for sharing the following with families: Reading Improvement and Monitoring Plans (RIMPs), Behavior Intervention Plans, Absence Intervention Plans, and Academic Intervention Plans (MTSS).
 Plans are typically shared electronically with families directly through SameGoal via the primary parent/guardian email address provided to the District.
 In some cases parents are asked to provide electronic signatures acknowledging or authorizing services through this system.
 Special arrangements for paper documents and communication, including translation of documents, are available upon request.